 - Phase two – community buy-in

 - Phase three – attendance

 Initially, the focus was around building brand awareness and brand equity for the competition with players, clubs and ‘the future’ at the centre of all key message and content.
-Once established in it’s on right as a force to be reckoned with, the strategy shifted to focusing on gaining ‘buy-in’ from the wider targeted Australian community.
-Finally in the weeks leading up to the first ever AFLW match, the strategy once again diverted its focus to driving attendance for the AFLW round one games.
+Once established in it’s own right as a force to be reckoned with, the strategy shifted to focusing on gaining ‘buy-in’ from the wider targeted Australian community.
+Finally, in the weeks leading up to the first ever AFLW match, the strategy once again diverted its focus to driving attendance for the AFLW round one games.

 The tactical application of the AFLW social media marketing strategy included content strategy and implementation, platform strategy and implementation, community management and customer service, event amplification, market and competitor analysis and bench marking, and reporting and analytics to measure ROI and inform strategy updates.

 Key results include

 Fantastic growth in the AFLW social media communities, reaching all growth KPIs with 65% growth in the Facebook community and 41% growth in Instagram followers in just 12 weeks.

 Development of an active and supportive community of loyal fans and brand advocates that translated into match attendance.

 With a focus on initial match attendance, the first game of the season was a lock out, whilst all following round one matches boasted between 9,000 and 10,000 attendees.